-It is not a necessary condition of an effective model that it be based on the traditional concept of insurance 152 but given the nature of the problem at hand, the Authority has determined that models that are based on the concept of insurance are likely to present the most effective options.
-This is because the nature of the problem requires a large pool of funds, that can be accessed to pay claims as they arise.
+It is not a necessary condition of an effective model that it be based on the traditional concept of insurance 151 but given the nature of the problem at hand, the Authority has determined that models that are based on the concept of insurance are likely to present the most effective options.
+This is because the nature of the problem requires the establishment of a large pool of funds that can be accessed to pay claims as they arise.